-6. CPU fan connectors (4-pin CPU_FAN)
+6. CPU fan connector (4-pin CPU FAN)

-The fan connector supports cooling fans of 350 mA~2000 mA (24 W max.) or a total of 1 A~7 A (84 W max.) at +12V.
-Connect the fan cables to the fan connector on the motherboard, ensuring that the black wire of the cable matches the ground pin of the connector.
+The fan connector supports cooling fans of 350 mA~2000 mA (24 W max.) at +12V.
+Connect the fan cable to the fan connector on the motherboard, ensuring that the black wire of the cable matches the ground pin of the connector.

-Do not forget to connect the fan cables to the fan connectors.
+Do not forget to connect the fan cable to the fan connector.
 Insufficient air flow inside the system may damage the motherboard components.
-These are not jumpers!
-Do not place jumper caps on the fan connectors!
+This is not a jumper!
+Do not place a jumper cap on the fan connector!